goelradha12/cohort/JS DOM challenges 2/README.md

 - You can use any images, icons, or emojis for the cards.
 - Suggested 8 emojis for card pairs:
   🐶, 🐱, 🐭, 🐹, 🐰, 🦊, 🐻, 🐼.

+## Challenge 11: Using closure for a background Changer

+### User Input
+- Take user input as one color and create a button of that color only.

+### Button feature
+- Add event listener to those buttons
+- When button is clicked, background color of screen changes to that button color.